Postgraduate Diploma Project Management Stellenbosch Business School Skip to main content

 Admission Requirements

-• Academic qualifications: At least a relevant BTech, Bachelor’s or Honours degree
+• Academic qualifications: A relevant Bachelor's or Honours degree

 • Work experience: A minimum of 2 years of relevant experience in a project management position in an organisation